-Figure 1 shows the result of solving for consensus parameters by the EnKF for this network, when the noisy versions of both u{ij} and a{ij} are observed.
-The observation noise added is 0.4 standard deviations of the clean signal, or 40% noise.
+Fig. 1 shows the result of solving for consensus parameters by the EnKF for this network, when the noisy versions of both u{ij} and a{ij} are observed.
+The noise added is 0.4 standard deviations of the clean signal, or 40% noise.
 Starting from random values, the parameters evolve over 15 s to stable values that roughly approximate the mean values of the c{ijk} .
-From the experimental point of view, this is an uninteresting case, since we would like to observe only one voltage u{ij} at each grid point ij, and consider a{ij} as a hidden variable to be reconstructed, along with the parameters c{ijk} .
-To carry out assimilation using only the observed voltages u{ij} as input, we must address a hidden symmetry of model (1).
+From the experimental point of view, this is an uninteresting case, since we would like to observe only one voltage u{ij} at each grid point ij, and consider a{ij} as a hidden variable to be reconstructed.
+To carry out assimilation using only the observed voltages u{ij} as input, we must address a hidden symmetry of the model (1).